 But, having a basic awareness of what avalanche terrain looks like, even in the backcountry, provides the opportunity to avoid avalanche-prone trails or stop before reaching an avalanche-prone area because you know the basic warning signs and danger zones.

 2. It’s Easy To Explore Terrain on Snowshoes, So We’re Venturing Farther

 One of the best aspects of snowshoeing is that we can snowshoe anywhere.

-If there’s snow, snowshoers can explore locally in a neighborhood park, recreation area, or head to a mountain trail.
+Snowshoers can explore locally in a neighborhood park, recreation area or head to a mountain trail if there’s snow.
 Or, we can easily veer off the trail or make our adventure off the beaten path.
-As more people are going outdoors, more also may be wanting to try winter sports and may take up snowshoeing as a way to explore.
+As more people are going outdoors, more people may want to try winter sports and may take up snowshoeing as a way to explore.

 Furthermore, snowshoers traveling off-trail may also cross into avalanche run-out areas.
 So we may not trigger the avalanche directly through a cornice or other means, but we still may unknowingly be in the wrong place at the wrong time.

 3. More Course Offerings With Application To Snowshoers